Murdim/divine_right_doctrine/workshop.md

 This mod does not replace any file from the main game.
 It should be compatible with future versions as well as most other mods.

-Using this mod with an old save might break it if the save already contains modded traits, A traitless version is available for those who encounter this issue: <https://steamcommunity.com/sharedfiles/filedetails/?id=1782206051>
+Using this mod with an old save might break it if the save already contains modded traits.
+A traitless version is available for those who encounter this issue: <https://steamcommunity.com/sharedfiles/filedetails/?id=1782206051>

 ## Links